The Xometry app works best with JavaScript enabled!

 What Is the Tensile Strength of Ti-6Al-4V?

-The tensile strength of Ti-6Al-4V is 1,170 MPa or 170 ksi.
+Ti-6Al-4V has a tensile strength ranging from ~950–1,170 MPa (138–170 ksi), depending on whether it is annealed or heat-treated.
 The tensile strength of Ti-6Al-4V is determined by conducting a tensile test.
 In a tensile test, a test specimen is subjected to an increasing tensile load until the specimen ruptures.
 A stress-strain curve shows the stress applied to the part on the Y-axis and the strain of the part on the X-axis.
 The stress value at the point of rupture is considered the tensile strength of the material.

 What Is the Hardness of Ti-6Al-4V?